 Writing about who’d make an “ideal candidate” is important for any job listing, whether it’s for an in-office position or a remote one.
 But it plays a bigger role in remote hiring because it specifies the key remote working traits that candidates must have.

-So if you believe a certain personality type will work best with you for a certain remote role, write that in your listing.
-In fact, encourage your applicants to take up a personality test and then consider applying.
-Maybe even recommend a personality test tool you like.
+So if you believe a certain personality type will work best with you for a certain remote role, for example, you can add a personality questionnaire to your job application flow, and mention the desired personality trait in the job description.

 Because so many candidates are actively looking for remote work opportunities already, they know their “top go-to places”.
 And these don’t include traditional job boards like Monster and Indeed or the LinkedIn platform.